Almir-git-unifc/ToDo-List_react/README.md

 # Intro <a name = "Intro"></a>
+This is a Front End To Do List.
+It's Control of tasks To Do, with the functionality simple, like this, C - Create tasks (ADD), D - Delete tasks from the list,  and check or uncheck the  completed task status (Checked)

-This project was developed previously for Hora de Codar, found on youtube with the title """PROJETO de React JS para INICIANTES - Faça uma To Do List do zero!"""
+This project was developed previously for  CodeBucks, found on youtube with the title """Build a Todo App with React Js | Using React Hooks"""
+However, some customizations were made, such as: fix the position of the input field to centralized, the font has been changed to sans-serif, and change background-image for linear-gradient.

 # Feature <a name = "Feature"></a>
 - layout responsive
-- Quizz
+- ToDo list

 &nbsp;
 # Technologies <a name = "Technologies"></a>
-In Hora de Codar this project was developed with VITE using javascript language using technology using Reacj.js
+In youtube's video this project was developed with javascript language using technology: React_JS.

 However, in my devepoment used:
 Msg-linter and comitzen for semantic version and Convencional Commits;  beyond the VS_Code with snippets.